Chemical Waste Labeling Slide

 Keep your waste away from the sink.

-Use a Pencil to fill in an orange chemical waste label — Solvents dripped on to a waste label may cause ink to run and smear.
+Use a Pencil to fill in an orange chemical waste label — Solvents dripped onto a waste label may cause ink to run and smear.

 Radioactive Waste — Link to Pitt Radiation Safety